 Imagine if you were all alone among hundreds of people and you just have to pretend that it’s completely normal.
 Then multiply that 10 fold as you tend to see things that are shocking quite often when experiencing another culture that is so different to yours.

 You lose the support structure that is in your own culture when everyone agrees with each other.
 Without that people can start to feel like they are the odd one out and long to feel normal again.
+If you live abroad for a long time, you can even experience reverse culture shock when you return home.
+Coming home to “normality” can take just as long to adjust to if you’re used to dealing with a whole new culture.

 This all sounds very dramatic but I see this literally all of the time.
-So many teachers in China have bailed and gone home in a matter of weeks.
+So many foreign teachers in China have bailed and gone home in a matter of weeks.
 All because of what I described above.

 Luckily for Jade and I neither of us ever really experienced culture shock at all.
 Jade was a bit homesick at the start but that had nothing to do with culture shock.
 This could be because our personalities aren’t too susceptible to the effects or simply that there are two of us and we always have each other to moan to about shocking Chinese traditions.
+A lot of things did change when we moved to China though – check out a list of things that you realise when you move abroad!

 - In China toddlers don’t wear nappies because they believe it isn’t healthy (nappy rash, etc).
 I’m not going to argue with this because it certainly is more hygienic that sitting in your own faeces.
 This means that all the children have a hole in the back of their trousers.
 Again not at all that shocking when you think about it, ease of access is certainly a good idea.
 However when you are walking down the street and their mum is holding them dangling over a public bin and shit is just falling out of them into the bin a meter away from you, maybe you might feel shocked.
 Especially when there is a public toilet 5 meters to the left….